- Search The Registry

 She was born in South Norwood, London, the daughter of composer Samuel Coleridge-Taylor and Jessie Walmisley.
 They had met as students at the Royal College of Music.
 She had an older brother Hiawatha.
-Gwendolyn wrote her first composition, Goodbye Butterfly, at the age of twelve.
-Later, she won a scholarship for composition and piano at Trinity College of Music in 1915, where she was taught by Gordon Jacob and Alec Rowley.
+Gwendolyn wrote her first composition, Goodbye Butterfly, at age twelve.
+Later, she won a scholarship for composition and piano at Trinity College of Music in 1915, where Gordon Jacob and Alec Rowley taught her.

 In 1924 Coleridge-Taylor married a white Englishman, Harold Dashwood, in the Croydon parish church.
 She composed and conducted using her maiden name.
-After their divorce she dropped her first name, thereafter, going by Avril professionally.
+After their divorce, she dropped her first name, thereafter, went by Avril professionally.

 In 1933, Coleridge-Taylor made her debut as a conductor at the Royal Albert Hall.
 She was the first female conductor of H.M.S.
 Royal Marines and a frequent guest conductor of the BBC Orchestra and the London Symphony Orchestra.
-She was the founder and conductor of both the Coleridge-Taylor Symphony Orchestra and its accompanying musical society in the 1940s, as well as the Malcolm Sargent Symphony Orchestra.
-In 1939, she moved to East Sussex where she had views over the South Downs.
+She was the founder and conductor of the Coleridge-Taylor Symphony Orchestra and its accompanying musical society in the 1940s and the Malcolm Sargent Symphony Orchestra.
+In 1939, she moved to East Sussex, where she had views over the South Downs.

-Coleridge-Taylor had a tour of South Africa in 1952, during the period of apartheid.
-Originally she was supportive of, or neutral to the racial segregation; she was taken as white as she was at least three-quarters white in ancestry.
+Coleridge-Taylor had a tour of South Africa in 1952 during apartheid.
+Originally she was supportive of, or neutral to, racial segregation; she was taken as white as she was at least three-quarters white in ancestry.
 When the government learned that she was one-quarter Black, it would not allow her to work as a composer or conductor.
 In 1957, Coleridge-Taylor wrote the Ceremonial March to celebrate Ghana's independence.